Isaiah Sol Dorfman: OSS officer

 As a German-language speaker, Dorfman was recruited by the Office of Strategic Services and sent to Europe to recruit agents within the German labor movement.
-He served as chief analyst at the OSS London bureau 1943–1944 and as attache at the U.S. Embassy in Stockholm 1944–1945 (working for the OSS Labor Desk).
+He served as chief analyst at OSS/London from 1943–1944, and as an attaché at the U.S. Embassy in Stockholm 1944–1945 (working for the OSS Labor Desk).
 He arrived in Stockholm in early June 1943.
 Dorfman was assisted by Lillian Traugott, who spoke Swedish.
-In Stockholm Dorfman established contacts with exile politicians and trade unionists such as Willy Brandt, Bruno Kreisky, Vilmos Böhm and Ernst Paul.
+In Stockholm, Dorfman established contacts with exile politicians and trade unionists such as Willy Brandt, Bruno Kreisky, Vilmos Böhm and Ernst Paul.
 He took part in meetings of the International Group of Democratic Socialists (a.k.a.
 The Little Internationale) as an American trade union representative.

 Post-war career

 In 1945 he founded the Dorfman, DeKoven & Cohen law firm.
 From 1947–1950 he again served as member of the Chicago Bar Association Committee on Federal Legislation.
 In the 1950s he began representing Shure Inc. He was a member of the Chicago Bar Association Committee on Unauthorized Law Practice 1961–1964.
 He served as vice chairman of the Chicago Bar Association 1965–1966, and as its chairman 1966–1967.
 He was a member of the Chicago Bar Association committees on Labor and Employment Law and Administrative Law 1979–1980.
 He was also a member of the Illinois State Bar Association and the American Bar Association.
 He was a member of B'nai B'rith.

 From 1976-1993, the Isaiah S. Dorfman Fund provided financial support for library acquisitions and outstanding achievement in Labor Law at the University of Chicago Law School.
 The proceeds were diverted to the student-edited Chicago Journal of International Law in 1993.

 Dorfman died on June 1, 2005, of a heart attack and pneumonia at Northwestern Memorial Hospital.